Skip to content

 False accounting

 This offence occurs when a person makes or omits to make an entry in a book of account that is false or misleading.
-Examples of false accounting include:
+For example, falsifying a company's accounts to hide a loss or making a false entry in a cash book to conceal a theft.

 The maximum sentence for fraud under the Fraud Act 2006 is 10 years in prison.
 However, the actual sentence that a person receives will depend on the seriousness of the offence.
 If you are convicted of fraud, you may also be ordered to pay a fine or to make restitution to the victim of your crime.